LEWES CROWN COURT

 The second point is that my friend says, and I quote:

-could only be a red rag to a bull, such as my client --that is at Ell --where
+could only be a red rag to a bull, such as my client –that is at Ell –where he says;

 drainage."